-Lee, Ho, Tan, and Su [1550] define the edge-magic index of a graph G to be the smallest positive integer k such that the graph kG is edge-magic.
+Lee, Ho, Tan, and Su [1681] define the edge-magic index of a graph G to be the smallest positive integer k such that the graph kG is edge-magic.
 They completely determined the edge-magic indices of graphs which are stars.
-In [2433] Shiu, Lam, and Lee give the edge-magic index set of the second power of a path.
+In [2644] Shiu, Lam, and Lee give the edge-magic index set of the second power of a path.

 For any graph G and any positive integer k the graph G[k], called the k-fold G, is the hypergraph obtained from G by replacing each edge of G with k parallel edges.
-Lee, Seah, and Tan [1594] proved that for any graph G with p vertices, G[2p] is edge-magic and, if p is odd, G[p] is edge-magic.
-Shiu, Lam, and Lee [2432] show that if G is an (n+1,n)-multigraph, then G is edge-magic if and only if n is odd and G is isomorphic to the disjoint union of $K_2$ and (n-1)/2 copies of $K_2[2]$ .
-They also prove that if G is a (2m+1,2m)-multigraph and $k \geq 2$ , then G[k] is edge-magic if and only if 2m+1 divides k(k-1).
-For a (2m,2m-1)-multigraph G and G at least 2, they show that G[k] is edge-magic if G[k] is edge-magic if G[k] is edge-magic and G[k] is edge-magic and G[k] or the disjoint union of G[k] and two particular multigraphs or the disjoint union of G[k] and four particular multigraphs.
-They also show for every G[k] is edge-magic for all G[k] at least 2.
-Lee, Seah, and Tan [1594] prove that the multigraph G[k] is edge-magic for G[k]
+Lee, Seah, and Tan [1725] proved that for any graph G with p vertices, G[2p] is edge-magic and, if p is odd, G[p] is edge-magic.
+Shiu, Lam, and Lee [2643] show that if G is an (n+1,n)-multigraph, then G is edge-magic if and only if n is odd and G is isomorphic to the disjoint union of K_2 and (n-1)/2 copies of $K_2[2]$.
+They also prove that if G is a (2m+1,2m)-multigraph and $k \geq 2$, then G[k] is edge-magic if and only if 2m+1 divides k(k-1).
+For a (2m,2m-1)-multigraph G and G at least 2, they show that G[k] is edge-magic if G divides G div edge-magic total labelings.

-Tables 6 and 7 summarize what is known about edge-magic total labelings and super edge-magic total labelings.
 We use SEMT to indicate the graphs have super edge-magic total labelings and EMT to indicate the graphs have edge-magic total labelings.
 A question mark following SEMT or EMT indicates that the graph is conjectured to have the corresponding property.
 The tables were prepared by Petr Kovář and Tereza Kovářová.